domwakeling/web_homepage/README.md

 Netlify deploys are triggered (via [build hooks](https://docs.netlify.com/configure-builds/build-hooks/)) at 6am (from IFTTF), midday and 6pm (both by a [Deta](https://www.deta.sh/) Micro cronjob).

-To improve Lighthouse scores and reduce the load times, Twitter images are processed as the generator runs to:
+To improve Lighthouse scores and reduce the load times, most images (Mastodon, Cycling News etc) are processed as the generator runs to:
 * create a hosted copy at reduced size (width 300, approximately `@2x` quality)
 * return an `<img>` tag pointing to the hosted copy and using lazy loading

 Google Lighthouse is high, but still being held back a little by:
-* Twitter images not necessarily "right" size (the element width is not set, generating circa `@2x` but this isn't guaranteed)
+* 'processed' images not necessarily "right" size (the element width is not set, generating circa `@2x` but this isn't guaranteed)
 * Premier League club logos, which are high-quality SVGs (currently implementing a change to fix this)
 * Unreliable responses for images for both the Superhero and Beer panels